 Usage and Pricing

 Bed linens of different scents may be selected according to the intended usage.
 In addition to adding a fragrance to bed linens, linen water can be used for tablecloths or even curtains.
 Linen water may contain some alcohol in addition to essential oils.
-For 33 oz., prices range from $5.99 to $39.99, as of 2010, with premium linen waters often imported from the Provence region of France.
+For 33 oz, prices range from $5.99 to $39.99, with premium linen waters often imported from the Provence region of France.
 Depending on the intended usage, linen water may be diluted to the appropriate strength.

 Homemade Linen Water

-If you are unaccustomed to using scents in your home or apparel, either dilute your first store-purchased bottle or make your first solution of linen water with just one drop of essential oil.
+If you are unaccustomed to using scents in your home or apparel, either dilute your first store-purchased bottle or make your first solution of linen water with just one drop of the essential oil.
 If you have any allergic reactions to scents or perfumes, take full precautions.
 If you do decide to try using linen water in spite of allergies, begin with an extremely diluted solution.
-If you use the diluted linen water on bedsheets, first try sleeping on the scented linens for a short period, such as a one-hour nap.
+If you use the diluted linen water on bed sheets, first try sleeping on the scented linens for a short period, such as a one hour nap.
 Have a spare set of linens laundered and ready in case you do not react well to the scent.